maxmind/blog-site/content/2018/01/discontinuation-of-the-geolite-legacy-databases.md

 database you are using.
 In that way, you would be able to continue to use your existing integrations.
-You may also want to consider upgrading to the [GeoIP2 brand](https://www.maxmind.com/en/geoip2-services-and-databases). (*Please note that since the GeoIP Legacy databases have been superseded by* GeoIP2\_, the GeoIP Legacy databases may also be discontinued at some point in the future.)\_
+You may also want to consider upgrading to the [GeoIP2 brand](https://www.maxmind.com/en/geoip2-services-and-databases). (*Please note that since the GeoIP Legacy databases have been superseded by GeoIP2, the GeoIP Legacy databases may also be discontinued at some point in the future.*)

 ### GeoLite2 Developer’s Package customers